Selena Gomez Finally Posts First Official Photo With The Weeknd During Coachella

 Earlier in the weekend, E!
 News reported on Abel and Selena’s Coachella vibes as the couple was spotted getting close during the festival.

 “The couple was spotted making their way to Travis Scott’s performance Friday evening.
-Taking the lead, the Starboy singer led Selena by the hand to help make their way through the crowds.”
+Taking the lead, the ‘Starboy’ singer led Selena by the hand to help make their way through the crowds.”

 Gomez placed her hands on her boyfriend’s shoulder as they made their way to a performance Friday evening in a gesture that has been common throughout their months-long romance.
 The couple’s Coachella trip comes on the heels of several other vacations Gomez and Tesfaye have taken together since going public in January.